pingcap/docs-cn/sql/user-account-management.md

 ---
 title: TiDB User Account Management
+summary: Learn how to manage a TiDB user account.
 category: user guide
 ---

 # TiDB User Account Management

+This document describes how to manage a TiDB user account.

 ## User names and passwords